 I am sure many fly fishermen remember the 2016 and 2018 major floods in northwest Wisconsin.
 Many streams were blown out and bridges were destroyed.
 In some Northwoods areas the floods did major damage to the stream banks and washed clay, large trees and sediments into our cold-water trout streams.
 Add to this, warmer seasonal air temperatures and several years of drought which have also negatively impacted our cold-water streams and rivers.

 The decline of the mayfly populations is directly connected to the health of our cold water streams and rivers.
-To make matters worse, this is a complicated issue with multiple factors involved.
-This is not a one-size-fits-all situation.
+A new website addition for 2024 is dedicated to this important topic: Protecting the health of our coldwater trout stream ecosystems..

 Mayfly, caddisfly, and stonefly larvae are the "Canaries in the Coal Mine".
 Scientists have proven around the World, and in Wisconsin, that aquatic insect's diversity and density can be used to determine the health of a stream.
 Scientists have studied the aquatic macroinvertebrates living in the benthic zone of our cold-water streams and have identified species that are the least tolerant to organic pollution, and other aquatic macroinvertebrates that are extremely tolerant to organic pollution.
 Thus, we can use aquatic macroinvertebrate specie identification and samplings to help us monitor the health of our cold-water streams and rivers.